Plateia or Platia (πλατεία)

 A return to localism in an increasingly interconnected digital Mesh that has seen a collapse in context and the elimination of friction .

 A War on Sensemaking has emerged where politics has become increasingly ideological and fractured.

 A world where various Groups (some with vested interests) shape public narratives.

-A world where traditional mainstream media business models have broken down, media has become highly concentrated & politically polarised, News Deserts have emerged and where “attention” has become the new Economy.
+A world where traditional mainstream media business models have broken down, media has become highly concentrated & politically polarised, News Deserts have emerged and where attention has become the determinant of value.

 A world where certainty & knowing rather than listening & learning prevails.